Lotte Keukelaar

 Lotte Jasmijn Keukelaar (born 25 September 2005) is a Dutch professional footballer who plays as a forward for Liga F club Real Madrid and the Netherlands national team.

 Early life

-Keukelaar was born on 25 September 2005 in Vleuten, the Netherlands and has two sisters.
+Keukelaar was born on 25 September 2005 in Vleuten and has two sisters.
 Growing up in Vleuten, she then attended the University of Amsterdam in the Netherlands, where she studied English literature.

 Club career

 As a youth player, Keukelaar joined the youth academy of PVCV Vleuten.
 In 2019, she joined the youth academy of Ajax, where she started her senior career.
-During the 2023–24 season, she helped the club achieve second place in the league and win that season's KNVB Women's Cup.